codeprimate/askymyfiles/README.md

 Always run askmyfiles at the root of your project folder!!!

+askmyfiles looks for new and updated information

+Adding a file can take a long time

-To add a directory or file to the local database, use the following command:
+To add a directory or file to the local database, then "add":

 ```
-# askmyfiles looks for new and updated information
-# Adding a file can take a long time
 ~/bin/askymyfiles add the/path/to/file.txt
 ~/bin/askymyfiles add /really/the/path/to/file.txt
 ~/bin/askymyfiles add the/path/